What Is a Statistics Solver?

 - Completely free and open-source, making it accessible to everyone

-- Access to cutting-edge statistical methods via a vast package ecosystem
+- Access to cutting-edge statistical methods often implemented in R first

-- Exceptional and highly customizable data visualization capabilities
+- Exceptional and highly customizable visualization capabilities with ggplot2

 Cons